 The harassing company pays our fees.

-According to the BBB, Kinum, Inc. was founded in 2007.
+According to the BBB, Kinum, Inc. is a legitimate collection agency, founded in 2007.
 The BBB established Kinum’s profile page in 2014.
-Kinum is listed as a collection agency.

 According to its website, Kinum uses a “comprehensive approach [that] takes the burden of accounts receivable collection off of your office staff and collects more efficiently with gentle but effective reminders.”
 Kinum offers a “system that… help[s] clients avoid traditional collections through a better accounts receivable program.”